ckeditor/ckeditor5/packages/ckeditor5-mention/docs/examples/chat-with-mentions.md

 	} );

 /*
- * This plugin customizes the way mentions are handled in editor model and data.
+ * This plugin customizes the way mentions are handled in the editor model and data.
- * Instead of classic <span class="mention"></span>,
+ * Instead of a classic <span class="mention"></span>, */
- */
 function MentionLinks( editor ) {
 	// The upcast converter will convert a view